 Prior to implementing the strategies and the techniques provided in this section, there are certain fundamentals that you must practice or implement in order to achieve your desired results.
 Remember, the key to success in duplication is that people will do what you do, not what you say to do!
 Therefore, it is important to lead by example.

-Market America’s UnFranchise® Business Development System is a viable, credible, legal and legitimate business based upon what has already been proven an individual can actually and realistically accomplish working eight to 15 hours per week over a two- to three-year period.
+Market America’s UnFranchise Business Development System is a viable, credible, legal and legitimate business based upon what has already been proven an individual can actually and realistically accomplish working 15 hours per week over a two- to three-year period.
 It is not a program, deal, hobby or scheme.
 The sooner your mindset and belief patterns treat it as a business, the sooner you will be on your way to earning an ongoing professional income.
 Following these guidelines will be one of the key success factors in establishing your business.
-It all begins with the Sign-Up Appointment, because what you set in motion carries in motion.
+It all begins with the Registration Appointment, because what you set in motion carries in motion.
 Although you have established your UnFranchise business, please pay close attention to the following information to determine if you are set up correctly.
 If necessary, take the time to make the appropriate adjustments and duplicate these systems and principles with the people you bring into your organization.

 It is natural for everyone to look for a shortcut to success.
 Unfortunately, there isn’t one.
 Remember, this is the Two- to Three-Year Plan.
-You must strive to master the Basic 5 fundamentals and teach other people to do the same thing.
+You must strive to master the Basic 5 Fundamentals, implement them daily and teach other people to do the same thing.
 One way to work smart and leverage time is to attend our annual International Convention and World Conference.
-Spaced six months apart, these two events provide an opportunity for thousands of successful UnFranchise Owners and Independent Distributors to come together with the Corporate Team.
+Spaced six months apart, these two events provide an opportunity for thousands of successful Independent UnFranchise Owners to come together with the Corporate Team.
 The events allow everyone access to expert speakers and trainers.
 Not only do the masters teach how to build the business, but they also unleash powerful business-building strategies, new promotions, and exciting new product and Internet releases.
 Attending these events is the single most important thing you can do for your business.
 Getting new qualified prospects there is the second most important task you can do to leverage the event.
 The events do the work for you.
 You will actually accomplish six months of learning and business development in a single weekend.
 You would have to travel to numerous meetings to be exposed to such powerful speakers, the Corporate Team, the top money earners and their success stories, the experts, and the quality and quantity of structural information on building a successful business.
 Furthermore, the events put you on top of all the new developments, techniques, tools, products and strategies.
 It is difficult to express what one experiences at these conferences because they are so powerful.
 One develops more insight, realizations, belief and confidence because of the first-hand knowledge and exposure received than one would experience otherwise.
 As a result, people leave confident and inspired.
 They learn exactly what to do, how to do it, and that they can do it.
 Making the commitment to attend these events by purchasing tickets in advance is important.
 Often such events are sold out, so purchasing tickets in advance is a necessity.
 You don’t want to wait until the last moment.
 The shortcut to success is to get at least two to four people in each of your legs there.
 By getting them there, you accomplish more in their development than you could by working with them for a year or more.
 They see the light!
 They learn so much, make so many friends, are so inspired and motivated, and have so much confidence that they are empowered to build the business.
 In fact, they are probably so committed that they are going to build it with you or without you.
-This transforms you into a hopeless success, because you see the light and are committed to building a successful UnFranchise — you automatically become successful.
+This transforms you into a hopeless success, because you see the light and are committed to building a successful UnFranchise Business — you automatically become successful.
 The key is getting your own tickets and having additional ones to sell to new people.
 Remember, you can’t sell a ticket you don’t have.
 Undoubtedly, it is the best use of your time.
 Remember this: you cannot teach what you do not know, and you cannot lead where you will not go.
 So, if you want to be a success, get your tickets to the next International Convention or World Conference and get two to four new people in each leg there by purchasing tickets.
 It is the shortcut to success if there ever were one.
 Purchase your World Conference or International Convention tickets today from your sponsor or managing Certified Executive Coordinator, or by calling the company (800.232.8590).
 Finally, with respect to commitment, the person must be willing to start the business NOW, as you do not want your timing to be dependent on someone else’s timing.

+Market America is a unique and dynamic sales organization that is marketing some of the most exciting market-driven products ever developed.
+Additionally, Market America offers a wide selection of exclusively branded products in tremendous demand by the general buying public.
+We also offer the Shopping Annuity®.
+This is a way to maximize your everyday purchases in to an ongoing income.
+Simply put, you will convert your spending into earning as well as from your entire organization.
+In order to sell product or expand distribution, you need to find a client.
+This is called Prospecting.
 Prospecting is the ability to generate business by finding new clients.
 It is an essential process that will have a direct and proportionate effect on your success within Market America.
-Utilizing the following skills and perfecting these techniques will enable you to maximize your earning potential as a Market America Independent Distributor through the Market America Marketing Plan.
+Utilizing the following skills and perfecting these techniques will enable you to maximize your earning potential as a Market America Independent UnFranchise Owner through the Management Performance Compensation Plan (MPCP).

 Who are you going to tell about Market America’s products and/or opportunity?
 From where should your first group of prospects come?
 Before you consider any other form of lead-generation, start with your own sphere of influence and build your Prospects List (possibility list).

 POSSIBILITY LIST: You are now going to create your Market America prospects list.
-In composing this important list, follow these
+In composing this important list, follow these simple steps:

 WHO DO YOU KNOW?